christopher-ga/christopher-ga/README.md

 ### Hi there, I'm Christopher Garcia 👋

 I am a self-taught software developer from Austin, Texas.
-Most recently, I have been learning a lot about web scraping and am trying to figure out a way to use what I have learned to start a project to bring visibility to political decisions made by political leaders.
+Most recently, I have been learning a lot about web scraping and am trying to figure out a way to use what I have learned to bring visibility to political decisions made by political leaders.

 <div id="badges">
   <img src="https://img.shields.io/badge/LinkedIn-blue?style=for-the-badge&logo=linkedin&logoColor=white" alt="LinkedIn Badge"/>